 – The trauma magnet was formed to stimulate and facilitate collaborative trauma and injury research, including collaboration with the new trauma system and the designation of UAMS and ACH as Level I trauma centers.

-– In conjunction with the UAMS Translational Reserach Institute, the group is assessing and cataloging existing research activities of faculty along with the diverse data resources relevant to trauma research.
+– In conjunction with the UAMS Translational Research Institute, the group is assessing and cataloging existing research activities of faculty along with the diverse data resources relevant to trauma research.

 – The personalized medicine magnet group, chaired by G. Richard Smith, MD, Chairman of the Dept. of Psychiatry, seeks to facilitate communication between clinicians, basic science and translational researchers in molecular testing and other issues crucial to the advancement of personalized medicine capabilities at UAMS.

-– Billing and IT hurdles are currently be assessed and plans made to clear them.
+– We are assessing billing and IT hurdles and making plans to clear them.

-– Strengthening the connection with the Central Arkansas Veterans Healthcare System Genomics Program and establishing a Molecular Consortium between the College of Medicine Dept. of Pathology, CAVHS, and Arkansas Children’s Hospital to foster collaboration on testing and samples is also ongoing
+– We are strengthening the connection with the Central Arkansas Veterans Healthcare System Genomics Program and establishing a Molecular Consortium between the College of Medicine Department of Pathology, CAVHS, and Arkansas Children’s Hospital to foster collaboration on testing and samples.